iamdcj/grid/structure/_container/README.md

 A grid container is an element which houses grid items, and possesses the `display: grid` declaration.

-These containers are the very foundation of a grid layout, and once defined allow you to work in a grid formatting contenxt.
+These containers are the very foundation of a grid layout, and once defined allow you to work in a grid formatting context.

 ### Configuration

-All grid layouts start by creating a **grid container** - this is accomplished using the `display: grid` or `display: inline-grid` declarations.
+All grid layouts start with a **grid container** - this is accomplished using the `display: grid` or `display: inline-grid` declarations.

 **HTML**